-As part of the ongoing efforts taken by Facebook to more transparent with users, the algorithm which decides what appears on the news feed will be revealed.
+As part of the ongoing efforts taken by Facebook to be more transparent with users, the algorithm which decides what appears on the news feed will be revealed.

 The tech giant is launching a new feature, which will enable users to see what specific factors went into certain posts appearing on their news feeds.